itsmevitinn/42-minibash/README.md

 ### Project overview:
 This project consists of creating a shell that implements some of the functionalities present in bash.

-The project was developed by [me](https://www.linkedin.com/in/gabrielclcardoso/) and [Vitor Marcondes](https://www.linkedin.com/in/itsmevitinn/).
+The project was developed by [me](https://www.linkedin.com/in/itsmevitinn/) and [Gabriel Cardoso](https://www.linkedin.com/in/gabrielclcardoso/).

 #### Features that will be implemented:
 * Working prompt, with history;